-A student may request an appeal in writing to the Vice President of Student Affairs and Enrollment Management, postmarked within one week of the letter of disciplinary action.
-An appeals committee, composed of 2 faculty members (appointed by Faculty Assembly Officers), 2 students (appointed by the Vice President for Student Affairs and Enrollment Management or Director of Student Life) and 1 administrator (appointed by the Vice President for Academic Affairs) will be assembled to review the complaint and determine whether there is a basis for appeal.
+A student may request an appeal in writing to the Assistant Dean of Student Development, postmarked within 48 hours of the letter of disciplinary action.
+An appeals committee, composed of 2 faculty members (appointed by Faculty Assembly Officers), 2 students (appointed by Assistant Dean of Student Development) and 1 administrator (appointed by the Vice President for Academic Affairs) will be assembled to review the complaint and determine whether there is a basis for appeal.